Deducteam/hol2dk/README.md

 ====================================================

 This project provides several programs:
-- a script `patch-hol-light` to patch HOL-Light to dump proofs
+- a script `patch` to patch HOL-Light to dump proofs
-- a script `unpatch-hol-light` to unpatch HOL-Light
+- a script `unpatch` to unpatch HOL-Light
 - a program `hol2dk` to generate Dedukti or Lambdapi files from dumped proofs

 [HOL-Light](https://github.com/jrh13/hol-light) is proof assistant